Didisimmons/MMA-Haircare/README.md

 5. Be able to recover my password if I forget it, to access my profile.
 6. Be able to easily add product items to my Wishlist while browsing the website's products.
 7. Be able to view my wishlist items and delete them when they're no longer needed.
-8. Be able to add reviews for products purchased.
+8. Be able to add reviews for products.
 9. Be able to edit a review that has already been posted for a product in order to update its content.
-10. Be provided with real-time useful feedback when I perform functions such as adding a review, adding items to a wishlist, deleting items from a wishlist, and so on.Be able to update  my personal information such as default delivery address in my profile
+10. Be provided with real-time useful feedback when I perform functions such as adding a review, adding items to a wishlist.

 #### **ADMIN USER**